Comirnaty LP.8.1 (Sars-Cov-2 Spike Protein (Mrna) Lp.8.1)

 How It Works

-Comirnaty LP.8.1 works by triggering your immune system to produce antibodies and blood cells that work against the virus, to protect against COVID-19 disease.
+This vaccine works by stimulating the immune system to produce antibodies and blood cells that combat the virus.

 How to Take Comirnaty LP.8.1

-Comirnaty LP.8.1 is given as an injection into the muscle of your upper arm or thigh by a doctor, nurse or pharmacist.
+Comirnaty LP.8.1 is administered as an injection, typically into the muscle of the upper arm or thigh.

 Dosage Instructions